Entering Canada

 - Proof of financial support:

-- Up-to-date versions of the supporting documents used to prove you can support yourself (and any accompanying family members) while in Canada.
+- Up-to-date versions of the supporting documents used in your study permit application to prove you can support yourself (and any accompanying family members) while in Canada.

-- IRCC expects you to prove access to funds to cover a minimum of annual tuition plus $10,000 CAD for living expenses.
+- IRCC expected you to prove access to funds to cover a minimum of one year’s tuition plus $20,635 CAD (for applications submitted on or after January 1, 2024) for living expenses as part of your study permit application.
 Additional funds are required if you are bringing a spouse/partner and/or children.
 See more on our Bring Your Dependants page.

 - How you prove access to funds depends on where they come from: